botblock/discord-botlist-best-practices/README.md

 ## Your bot list should:

-1. not display all bots on the homepage.
+1. not display all bots on the homepage, the footer should be reachable without loading more and more bots.
 2. not be hosted on any free hosting provider.
-3. be mobile friendly.
+3. be mobile and tablet friendly.
 4. not be paid access only.
 5. have an API with good documentation.
    - API should support `GET`ting bot information